-The academy trust uses Read, Write Inc., Accelerated Reading and Reading Plus to support the pupils teaching and learning.
-A substantial number of reading books were purchased this year to complement the existing library.
+The academy trust uses Read, Write Inc., Accelerated Reading, Reading Plus and whole class reading sessions to support the pupils teaching and learning.
+A substantial number of reading books were purchased this year to complement reading areas in all classrooms and the existing library.